Made efforts to ensure actions based on equity: India on COP22

 The conference, which was held amid reports that US under Donald Trump could pull out from the Paris pact, saw the passing of a document in which parties agreed to meet again in 2017 to “review progress”.

-“The Marrakech Action proclamation for our climate and sustainable development captured the sense of urgency to take action on climate change while ensuring sustainable development,” the statement said.
+“The Marrakesh Action proclamation for our climate and sustainable development captured the sense of urgency to take action on climate change while ensuring sustainable development,” the statement said.

 “It initiated work on adaptation fund to serve the Paris agreement.
 The Pre-2020 actions including mobilisation of USD 100 billion per year and other support to developing countries was a key element of this proclamation,” it said.